 12. Bernese Mountain Dog

 The Bernese Mountain Dog, standing approximately 27.5 inches (70 cm) tall, is a Swiss breed known for its striking tri-colored coat.
-They excel in various tasks, including herding, drafting, and even work great as therapy dogs.
+They excel in various tasks, including herding, and drafting, and even work great as therapy dogs.

 13. Pyrenean Mountain Dog